Treatment aims to reduce the pressure in the affected eye, called intraocular pressure.

 Speak to your surgeon to find out more about your procedure and risks involved.

-Many experts will use an unlicensed medication if they think the medication is likely to be effective and benefits of treatment outweigh associated risk.
-The National Institute for Health and Clinical Excellence (NICE) has issued guidance for the treatment of chronic open-angle glaucoma (PDF 477kb).
+But many specialists will use an unlicensed medication if they think the medication is likely to be effective and benefits of treatment outweigh associated risk.
+The National Institute for Health and Care Excellence (NICE) has issued guidance for the treatment of chronic open-angle glaucoma.
 It suggests these medicines can be used.